yast/yast.github.io/_posts/2019-02-27-highlights-of-yast-development-sprint-71-72.md

 date: 2019-02-27 16:39:45.000000000 +00:00
 title: Highlights of YaST Development Sprint 71 & 72
 description: We know we owe you a report for the previous development sprint (namely the 71th).
 But we also know how to compensate that.
-This week we have not only one, but up to three blog posts to keep you tuned to the YaST evolution.
-So let&#8217;s start with the summary of what have been implemented [&#8230;]
 category: SCRUM
 tags:
 - Distribution